jsartelle/inkdrop-web-clipper/README.md

 # Inkdrop Web Clipper

+**This plugin has not been updated for Inkdrop 4.x.** I do not use Inkdrop anymore and have no plans to update this plugin, but feel free to fork it (or use it as reference to build an even better version).

 A plugin for [Inkdrop](https://www.inkdrop.info/) which allows you to clip web pages into new notes, similar to Evernote or OneNote.